Elephant Alpha wordmark

 03 / Structured Work

-Function calling and schema-shaped output
+Function calling and structured output for production hand-offs

 Use Cases